 Application materials, including those not submitted online, must be received 6 weeks before the start date of your award for full consideration.
-Incomplete applications -- and/or applications received after the deadline -- will not be considered.
+Incomplete applications -- and/or applications received less then 6 weeks prior an applicant's intended start date -- will only be considered if a new start date is established.
 We strongly suggest that applicants begin the online application process early so all questions and issues that arise from this process are resolved before final submittal of applications materials.
 All questions, including technical questions related to our online program, may be directed to firstname.lastname@example.org.

-Note: After logging in to the online application, select "View Status" to check what is still incomplete before your final submission.
-All edits and changes to your application are accepted until the final deadline.
+Note: After logging in to the online application, select "View Status" to check what is still incomplete before hitting the submit button.
+All edits and changes to your application are accepted until the application is formally submitted.

 - Application Procedure